- Clean Energy Research Group

 - Public Policy and Democratic Governance

-I’ve used these experiences to design courses on human rights, separatist movements, political participation, Canada’s constitution and qualitative methods.
-As a teaching faculty member, I have several ongoing projects exploring innovation in teaching.
-I used a recent Teaching and Learning Development Grant to develop community partnerships for my first-year classes.
-My ongoing projects include developing a training program for TAs (with Sanjay Jeram) and building a database of classroom-based political simulations (with Daniel Westlake at Queen’s University).
+I've used these experiences to design courses on human rights, separatist movements, political participation, Canada’s constitution and qualitative methods.
+As a teaching faculty member, I run the Department training program for teaching assistants (with Dr. Sanjay Jeram) and also have several ongoing projects exploring innovation in teaching.
+These include a Teaching and Learning Grant on community partnerships for my first-year classes and the development of workshops to help graduate students work effectively with their research supervisors (with Dr. Mark Pickup).

 Future courses may be subject to change.